The short answer is: yes.

 Most companies have annual appraisals to evaluate staff performance, so they have the information they need pay rises, promotions or difficult conversations.
 This is a perfectly good way to evaluate employees, but it doesn't drill down into evaluating learning.
 Learning isn't something that takes place once a year, it happens every day.

-Whether your staff are completing official programmes – like apprenticeships – or keeping up with their CPD, they’re learning new skills all the time.
+Whether your staff are completing official programmes - like apprenticeships - they're learning new skills all the time.
 This means employers need to make a conscious effort to help their employees record, track and evaluate learning.

 Employers need to make it easy for staff to record their learning, so it's available for them to evaluate.
 Why?
 Because continuous evaluation brings huge benefits for your business and your employees.